IntelPython/Numba_Extension_Proposals/proposal.md

 ## Section 3.1 Data Movement Optimization Across @jit functions

 We now discuss various use cases where data can be kept device accessible across multiple @jit decorated functions.
-The use cases demonstrate the usage of a a SYCL USM shared allocator backed array container that we call "DPArray".
+The use cases demonstrate the usage of a SYCL USM shared allocator backed array container that we call "DPArray".
 Let us assume that DPArray sub-classes NumPy's ndarray and supports all ndarray operations automatically, with the execution happening on the CPU.
 Our new